 Instructions

-- I usually start by prepping my mix-ins.
-Chop the walnuts and the shredded coconut.
-Sprinkle them in the bottom of a greased 9x13-inch pan (affiliate link).
+- Finely chop walnuts and shredded coconut, and place them in the bottom of a greased 9x13-inch pan (affiliate link).
 Set aside.

 Chocolate Cake Batter